 Bangkok’s Reptiles and Amphibians

 This website covers Bangkok and the surrounding area.
 For information on reptiles in the rest of Thailand, check out A Field Guide to the Reptiles of South-East Asia and A Photographic Guide to Snakes and Other Reptiles of Peninsular Malaysia, Singapore and Thailand at any English-language Bangkok bookstore.
+I have also incorporated reptiles and amphibians from the rest of Thailand at the bottom of this species list.

 Take time to explore the site, leave comments on anything that interests you, and happy herping!